Direct-to-Device™ | Direct to Consumer

 • Avgerage Site Visit: 27 min+

-• Reader Region (Top 3): United States, South Africa/Southern Europe (tie), South America/Middle East (tie)
+• Reader Region (Top 3): United States, South Africa/Europe (tie), South America/Middle East (tie)

-• Reader Region (Nxt 3): Japan, Europe, Dominican Republic/Puerto Rico (tie)
+• Reader Region (Nxt 3): Japan, Southeast Asia, Dominican Republic/Puerto Rico (tie)

 • The typical LOOT & RIOT reader is between 13-34, well educated or currently enrolled, professionally appointed, independently wealthy, or a self-employed entrepreneur, affluent and trend seeking; an out-going, binge shopping party guest who values high quality over low cost and is a very brand conscious smart device user who travels internationally and speaks a foreign language.